tomhoover/guide-programming-fundamentals-in-python/guide.md

 			cat['weight'] = cat['weight'] + 1
 	```

-	Floats and integers can be increased by using this notation.
-Try setting your original pypet’s hungry variable to True and then call the function by writing `feed(cat)` at the bottom like so:
+	Use this notation to increase floats and integers.
+Try setting your original Pypet’s hungry variable to True and then call the function by writing `feed(cat)` at the bottom like so:

 	```py
 	print 'Welome to Pypet!'